What Private Equity Firms Need to Know About Data Management

 - How well does it understand our firm’s particular fundraising requirements?

 - What kinds of workflows does it offer for deal tracking?

 - Do the tools and the team demonstrate an understanding of how investors think?

 The system you choose should be powered by a team of people that are committed to serving as your business partner.
 Adopting any new software is a change and CRMs require change management, particularly during the implementation phase.
 You will need a support team that is committed to serving your team as you transition and understands the private equity business model.
 (Find tips on managing this process here)

 Finally, decide whether you want a standard or customized solution.
 While a standard solution may promise the convenience of an integrated suite of technologies, you’re often stuck with lackluster capabilities that don’t serve the specific and unique needs of your firm.

 Customized solutions, on the other hand, offer more flexibility to meet your evolving business requirements.
 This is especially important if you want to continue using current applications, meet your investors’ unique needs, or even help your team adopt a new strategy for approaching their work This is why we partner closely with Salesforce to develop the most successful CRM platform for private equity firms that is continually evolving and improving.

 In the process of determining if your firm needs a technology solution?
-Our new 2019 buyers guide can help anyone in Private Equity narrow down what partner you need to be sure your firm is on the right track for growth.
+Our buyers guide can help anyone in Private Equity narrow down what partner you need to be sure your firm is on the right track for growth.
 Read our Buyers Guide to Private Equity Technology for better understanding of what questions you should be asking before you decide.